sbl-sdsc/mmtf-pyspark/README.md

 This project is still currently under development.

 # Demos
-To try out our jupyter notebook demos without installation, please click on the binder icon and navigate to the /demos folder.
-(It might take some time for binder to build the environment)
+To try out our jupyter notebook demos without installing PySpark, please click on the binder icon and navigate to the /demos folder (An example data analysis notebook, "DataAnalysisWithDataFrameExample", can be found in the main directory).

+It can a few minutes for Binder to setup the environment.

  [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/sbl-sdsc/mmtf-pyspark/master)

 # Installation